Draparnaldia: Ecology

 Draparnaldia is usually found attached to sand, sticks or rocky substrate.
 It can be located in streams, ditches, springs, and shallow, peaty lakes, but usually only in cold, soft flowing waters.
 The hairs seem to function in nutrient uptake.
 Under low nutrient levels, the intensity of hair formation increases.
 It has been demonstrated that phosphatase activity is localized to the hairs and can be induced with decreasing phosphorus levels.

 Taxonomy

 The genus name of Draparnaldia is in honour of Jacques Philippe Raymond Draparnaud (1772–1804), who was a French naturalist, malacologist and botanist.

-The genus was circumscribed by Jean Baptiste Bory de St. Vincent in Ann.
+The genus was circumscribed by Jean-Baptiste Bory de Saint-Vincent in Ann.
 Mus.
 Natl.
 Hist.
 Nat.
 Vol.12 on page 399 in 1808.
 The type species of Draparnaldia was first placed and described in the Linnean Herbarium as Conferva mutabilis Roth in 1797.
 Nowadays Conferva is no longer used and the species is described as Draparnaldia mutabilis (Roth) Bory.
 Bory is added in honour of the researcher of the same name, based on whose description the genus was separated from similar appearing forms.
 Bory is accredited with the establishment of the genus.

 The genus Draparnaldiopsis was formerly considered separate from Draparnaldia, but is now considered to be synonymous; species assigned to Draparnaldiopsis have alternating short and long cells constituting the main axis.